Willingham's World Champion Ribs

 To serve, cut the slabs into individual bones or 3, 4, or 6-rib racks.
 Serve immediately with or without your favorite sauce.

-Recipe courtesy John Willingham
+Recipe courtesy of John Willingham